-The G iroup
+The C Group

-2022 2021
+2023 2022

 \$ \$

 Fixed payments

 Variable payments

 Total

-Overall, the variable payments constitute up to XX% (2021: XX%) of the Group's entire lease payments.
+Overall, the variable payments constitute up to XX% (2022: XX%) of the Group's entire lease payments.
 The SFRS(I) 16.59.b.i Group expects this ratio to remain constant in future years.
 The variable payments depend on sales and SFRS(I) 16.B49 consequently on the overall economic development over the next few years.
 Taking into account the development of sales expected over the next XX years, variable rent expenses are expected to continue to present a similar proportion of property income in future years.